 Qualification: This essay is not a derogatory attack on Islam as is so often seen on the internet.
 Rather, it is a genuine attempt to find the true roots of the religion using linguistic clues and insights.
-The ideas presented are the product of careful consideration by leading secular academics in their fields who have great insight into the history of late antiquity, the many Semitic languages of the Middle East, and the religion of Islam, people from whom I have merely gleaned and summarised.
+The ideas presented are the summarisation of careful consideration by leading secular academics in their fields who have great insight into the history of late antiquity, the many Semitic languages of the Middle East, and the religion of Islam, people from whom I have merely gleaned and summarised.

 Particular thanks go to Ibin Warraq, who has edited the two main source books used in this essay; “What the Koran Really Says” and “Which Koran?”.
 These are voluminous collections of academic essays written over the last hundred years by many of the world’s leading Semitic language experts.
 I will elaborate further on these texts later in the essay.